There’s an old Chinese proverb, widely attributed to Confucius. “A man who chases two rabbits catches neither,” it’s said.

 The answer, it seems, lies in neurochemistry.
 When we send an email, receive a tweet, hear a notification – you name it – a particular neurotransmitter plays a role: dopamine.
 This little release of dopamine we receive provides anticipation, unpredictability and reward.

-And this dose of neurological pleasure brings us back for more.
+This dose of neurological pleasure brings us back for more.
 The dopamine release we get when we send a notification gets reinforced by a dopamine release when we receive a reply.
-This, at its heart, is the feedback loop that underpins the success of the major social media players.
+At its heart, this the feedback loop that underpins the success of the major social media players.
+They are addictive by design.

 But, of course, I don’t just get drawn to my mobile or emails because of this dopamine release.
 Motivation plays an important role too.
 When you combine the forces of dopamine with a motivational impetus, you can quickly see how task switching (or multitasking, as we like to call it) is becoming so prevalent in the modern world.